GSAK (Geocaching Swiss Army Knife)

 Join = Action to perform with the current filter.
 The default of "none" meaning the Filter command does not do any "joining" and behaves exactly the same as setting a new filter.
 Any other value will compare the current filter against this filter using the "join" type and produce a new subset/filter (which will then become the current filter and you can do another "join" and so forth).
 See notes at end for a full explanation of Join.

-Note: If the filter does not return any waypoints it will automatically be cancelled and your subset will contain all waypoints.
+Note: If the filter does not return any waypoints it will automatically be canceled and your subset will contain all waypoints.
 You can test for this situation using the $_FilterCount system variable.
 For example:

 FILTER Name="User Flagged"